uabinf/nlp-fall-2019-project-transformer-dialogue/README.md

 The opensubtitles dataset is pretty dirty, with some metadata of the movies, comments not being part of the dialogues, descriptions, ...

-We have used some [scripts] from Poly AI to clean the dataset.
-The script generates an output containing each of the utterances shown below:
+We have used some [scripts] from Poly AI to clean and format the dataset.
+The script generates an output containing each of the utterances as shown below:

 ```
 [Context]: